Opinion | Trump could stay in power even if he doesn’t win the election. The Constitution allows it.

 For this scenario to play out, state Republican parties have to put their desire to win above concerns that all voices are heard.
 Unfortunately, recent history suggests that most will readily make this trade.

 Many state Republican parties have been actively attempting to suppress votes.
-Just a few examples: Between 2012 and 2018, Texas shut down 750 polling stations.
-Of those, 542 were in the 50 counties that had gained the most Black and Latino voters over that period.
-Between 2012 and 2016, Georgia purged 1.5 million people from its voter rolls, ostensibly to prevent voter fraud — which several studies have shown is largely nonexistent.
+Just a few examples: In 2011, Texas passed a law requiring a government ID for voting, and allowed gun licenses but not student IDs from state universities.
+Ostensibly, this was to prevent voter fraud, which several studies have shown is largely nonexistent.
+In 2017, Georgia passed a law blocking voter registrations with minor typos, which mainly affected Black voters.
 In Florida, the Republican governor and legislature have effectively gutted a state initiative that restored voting rights to more than 1 million former felons, disproportionately Black.

 American democracy is getting warped because the Republican Party believes its path to power lies not in getting a majority of the votes but through other means.
 In 2018, thanks to redistricting, Republicans in Wisconsin, having won about 45 percent of the vote, ended up with almost 65 percent of the seats in the state assembly.
 They have become used to this kind of situation on the national stage.
 Since 1992, the Republican presidential candidate has won the popular vote only once — in 2004, in the wake of the country’s worst terrorist attack and with a wartime “rally around the flag” sentiment.
 Nevertheless, Republicans have held the White House for almost half of those 28 years.